 - Students may check the status of the loan by contacting the lender.

 Federal regulations now require the completion of a Private Education Loan Applicant Self-Certification form for all private education loans.
 Student borrowers are required to obtain the form and the information needed to complete it, sign, and submit it to their lender.
 Some lenders will prompt you to complete this form as part of your online application process.
-If so, you will not need to complete a duplicate.
+If so, you do not need to complete a duplicate.
 The private loan application and disbursement process cannot be completed until the signed Private Education Loan Applicant Self-Certification form has been received by the lender.

 Student Loan Sunshine Act